DOMjudge/domjudge/doc/manual/judging.rst

 This overshoot can be specified in terms of an absolute and relative margin.

-The `soft:hard` timelimit pair is passed to `runguard` as both wall clock and CPU limit.
+The `soft:hard` timelimit pair is passed to `runguard`, the wrapper program that applies restrictions to submissions when they are being run, as both wall clock and CPU limit.
 This is used by `runguard` when reporting whether the soft, actual timelimit has been surpassed.
 The submitted program gets killed when either the hard wall clock or CPU time has passed.

 .. _judging-consistency: